 - Preserves historic buildings

-- Boosts property values
+- Boosts area property values

-- Reduces air pollution and traffic
+- Reduces air pollution and congestion

-- Provides needed retail in underserved areas.
+- Provides needed amenities in underserved areas.

 Areas or a piece of property within of a community which constitute either physical, social or economic liabilities requiring redevelopment in the interest of the health, safety and general welfare of the people.